senghuot/microservice-dynamoDB/README.md

 ```
 mvn package \\ to validate and compile the project
 ```
 Lets run the Eureka aka Registration Server.
-This lets User Service to register itself in order to be discovered by the API Gateway.
-Then you can run User Server. *Note, you can run multiple instances of User Services, just provide different port each time.
+This lets User Service to register itself in order to be discovered by the API Gateway. *Note, you can run multiple instances of User Services, just provide different port each time.
 Default port is 5555.
-In our case, we will 2 instances.
+In our case, we will run 2 instances.
 ```
 java -jar target/microservice-dynamoDB-0.0.1-SNAPSHOT.jar reg
 java -jar target/microservice-dynamoDB-0.0.1-SNAPSHOT.jar users 5555